5 Common Questions

 A variety of additional purchasing costs can come as a surprise.

-For a premium typically under $200, Title Insurance is often purchased to facilitate real estate transactions.
+For a premium typically around $200, Title Insurance is often purchased to facilitate real estate transactions.

 Most home buyers expect property tax adjustments and they are certainly expenses to be aware of.
 However, these adjustments are the most commonly misunderstood and best explained in person during the buyers' meeting with their lawyer.
 This is largely due to how various factors complicate the adjustment.
 Taxes in the City of Regina must be paid by June 30 unless the owner is enrolled in the City’s monthly payment plan.
 Depending on when the possession date falls in the calendar year, buyers should be prepared with enough money to pay the taxes from the possession date to the end of the year.
 This can sometimes be necessary even when buyers elect to pay taxes with their mortgage or through the City of Regina's Tax Installment Payment Plan Service (TIPPS).
 If buyers decide to enroll in TIPPS and the sellers are also paying taxes on the same monthly payment plan, the up-front tax payment could be smaller.